keycloak/keycloak-community/design/OID4VCI.md

     Credential-Endpoint -->> Wallet: The Credential
 ```

+Additional detail from diagram author:

 * The flow is using the "Cross-Device Flow"(e.g. Wallet is on a different device than the browser showing the Account Console).
 * Binding the credential to holder-proof is also not yet provided.

-As the diagram illustrates, implementation into Keycloak brings three new Endpoints:
+As the diagram illustrates, implementation into Keycloak brings following modifications:

 ### Account Frontend

 The modification of the account console to allow for the enrolment of the user wallet.

 **To-Do**
-* [] Does this leads to the production of any sort of Client Attestation.
+* [] Does this lead to the production of any sort of Client Attestation.

 ### Types Endpoint

 **To-Do**

 * [] Describe purpose of the Types Endpoint

 ### Credential Offer Endpoint

 See Credential Offer Endpoint in [OID4VCI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#section-11.2)

 **To-Do**

 * [] What type of credential will be natively offered by Keycloak?
-* [] Are we planing to provide some sore of generic model based on the current KC user and role data model?
+* [] Are we planing to provide some sort of generic model based on the current KC user and role data model?
 * [] Do we want to design something like a CredentialOfferProvider to allow for plugable credential models?

 ### OAuth 2.0 Authorization Server Metadata

 This interface will be extended to add: pre-authorized_grant_anonymous_access_supported=true|false

 ### Credential Endpoint.
 Whereby it is open to check if it does not make sense to have Token Endpoind directly produce the VC.

 ## Step-1-b: Keycloak Issuer - Authorization Code Flow

 In this use case, the user's wallet serves as a client, utilizing the OIDC authorization code flow to facilitate user authentication and enable the wallet to request a token from Keycloak's token endpoint.
 The token provided by Keycloak can then be:

 * A typical access token that can subsequently be used by the wallet to obtain the VCs from a separate credential issuer endpoint, or